Adaptive Reuse & Building Conversion Construction — Nationwide

 Federal HTC: 20% income tax credit for certified rehabilitation of National Register properties per Secretary of the Interior's Standards.
 State HTCs add 10–25%.
 Significantly improve project economics but add design constraints and SHPO review.

-Code compliance from occupancy change, unforeseen conditions (structural, hazmat), structural capacity for new loads, complete MEP replacement, and zoning/variance approvals.
+Code compliance from occupancy change, unforeseen conditions (structural, hazmat — see environmental site assessment), structural capacity for new loads, complete MEP replacement, and zoning/variance approvals.
 TCG's preconstruction assessment mitigates these risks.

-Yes — across 38 states with offices in Denver, Houston, Albany, and Sheridan.
+Yes — licensed in all 50 states with a proven build footprint across 38 states, and offices in Denver, Houston, Albany, and Sheridan.
 See our project portfolio.

 Let's Transform Your Next Building

-From warehouse-to-brewery to office-to-residential, TCG's integrated construction platform delivers adaptive reuse that preserves character and creates value — on time, on budget, in all 38 states.
+From warehouse-to-brewery to office-to-residential, TCG's integrated construction platform delivers adaptive reuse that preserves character and creates value — on time, on budget, licensed in all 50 states.

 Get My Conversion Proposal Now